ComplexOrganizationOfLivingMatter/LimeSeg_Pipeline/LimeSegTutorial.md

 	1. Select the pencil at the left screen with the black color (color: 0,0,0) and white color (color: 255,255,255).

-	1. With this function you can select the lumen point to point by typing shift key+left click.Segment the lumen like a black                region, you have to use the black color now.
+	1. With this function you can select the lumen point to point by typing shift key+left click.

-	1. After segmenting the lumen, you have to paint the lumen like a black region.To make it easy select the area contained by the            black borders with the magic wand in the left screen.Now increase the scale of the pencil and paint the area selected with              the  magic wand, ensure that the whole lumen is black, you can colour pixels which are not black with the pencil.*
+	1. Once, the interior boundaries of the lumen is painted, you have to paint the inside of the lumen to form a black region without hollows.To make it easy select the area contained by the            black borders with the magic wand in the left screen.Now increase the scale of the pencil and paint the area selected with              the  magic wand (This tool allows you to choose specific regions of an image by typing left click inside them), ensure that the whole lumen is black, you can colour pixels which are not black with the pencil.*

-	1. Copy the lumen's layer (right click in the lumen's layer and copy) and select the copy select with the magic wand (this tool            allows you to choose specific regions of an image) by typing left click in the region, and change the color to white(type x              if you selected it in the previous steps).

-	1. Select the option "selection->modify->expand", and type 5 pixels.A new border should have appeared with the thickness                    indicated previosuly, colour the whole layer with the white colour.
+	1. Later, we have to paint the exterior boundaries of the lumen.
+Select the lumen with the magic wand and change the color to white(type x              if you selected it in the previous steps).Select the option "selection->modify->expand", and type 5 pixels.A new border should have appeared with the thickness                    indicated previously, colour the whole layer with the white colour.

-	1. Move the black layer above the background layer and the white layer.
+	1. Move the black layer above the background layer and the white layer below the black layer.

 	*note: If the lumen is divided in different pieces, you ´will have to segment each lumen's piece one by one in the same image 		as"islands".

-3. Afterwards, you are going to segment the correspondig image in the images of SegmentedLumen's folder:
+3. Afterwards, you are going to save the segmented lumen region  in the corresponding images of SegmentedLumen's folder.

-	1. Open the image that contains the lumen in SegmentedLumen, which is the correspondig to the one that you have processed                  previously.

-	1. Copy the black lumen region of the ImageSequence image in the lumen image of SegmentedLumen.You can do this by clicking in              the layer:"duplicate" and select the other image.

-	1. Add a new layer in the image of SegmentedLumen, and painted as white.

-	1. Move the layer of the lumen above the white layer of the image of SegmentedLumen.

-	1. Type right click in the layers of both images and select the option merging layers (combine layers) to decrease the final                length of the images.

-	1. Save the changes done in both images.

-	1. Keep doing this process with the remaining  lumen images.

-4. Finally you have to paint the images which don't contain the lumen as white images, you can do this automatically 	                    creating an action in photoshop (actions->new action), from this moment photoshop will capture all the things that                      you do,therefore you have to do these steps:
+	i.
+First, copy all the images from ImageSequence in SegmentedLumen and you have to create a white background for each image.
+You can do this automatically creating an action in photoshop (actions->new action), from this moment photoshop will capture all the things that                      you do, therefore you have to do these steps:

 	   Add a new layer-> paint it as white.